“Programs are a bit like prix-fixe menus in a restaurant: We can’t serve music à la carte . . . so our menu has to be quite diverse and – tasty.”

 Conclude most programs with high-voltage impact, placing your most intense selection last.
 Then, when appropriate, offer up dessert-like encores.

 Use self-reflection and feedback from others to advance your programming skills and refine your creative process.
-Weigh audience reactions, review your concert videos, consult colleagues and mentors, and regularly sketch ideas.
+Weigh audience reactions, review your concert videos, consult colleagues and mentors, and regularly sketch ideas for fresh programs.

 All of these tips are fleshed out in Chapter 11 of The Musician’s Way where you’ll also find three sample programs.